1. Home

 Commitments to the organization’s service standards

-In order to provide the expected quality of service, we are committed to the following standards Read the content of the note 1 :
+In order to provide the expected level of service quality, we are committed to the following standards Read the content of the note 1 :

 Accessibility of information

 For questions, the public can contact our general information service by phone, mail, email, or in person at our offices.
-They can also visit Quebec.ca to access information about representation and assistance measures, including the protection mandate.
-They can also access the public register of representation measures and assistants.
+They can also visit Québec.ca to access information about representation and assistance measures, including the protection mandate.
+Furthermore, they can access the public registers of representation measures and assistants.
 In addition, we take steps to make our materials and services accessible to people with disabilities.

 Answer calls made to our general information service in less than 3 minutes, during our business hours.For 90% of calls